severalnines/ccx-docs/docs/admin/Installation/CCX-Install-Laptop.md

     ```bash
     helm upgrade --install ccx s9s/ccx \
       --debug --wait \
-      --set 'ccx.cloudSecrets[0]=aws' \
+      --set 'ccx.cloudSecrets[0]=aws'
-      --set ccxFQDN=ccx.local
     ```

 ---

 ## Verification

-1. Once the deployment is complete, verify the CCX installation by accessing `https://ccx.local` in your web browser.
+1. Once the deployment is complete, verify the CCX installation by accessing `https://ccx.localhost` in your web browser.
 2. Use the following command to confirm that all pods are running successfully:

     ```bash